Walter de la Mare: References in books

 C. K. Scott Moncrieff, in translating Marcel Proust's seven-volume work Remembrance of Things Past, used the last line of de la Mare's poem "The Ghost" as the title of the sixth volume, The Sweet Cheat Gone (French: Albertine Disparu and La Fugitive).

 In 1944 Faber and Faber and one of de la Mare's friends, a certain Dr Bett, arranged to secretly produce a tribute for his 75th birthday.
 This publication was a collaborative effort involving many admirers of Walter de la Mare's work, and included individual pieces by a variety of authors, including V. Sackville-West, J. B. Priestley, T. S. Eliot, Siegfried Sassoon, Lord Dunsany, and Henry Williamson.

 Richard Adams's debut novel Watership Down (1972) uses several of de la Mare's poems as epigraphs.

 De la Mare's play Crossings has an important role in Robertson Davies's novel The Manticore.
 In 1944, when the protagonist David Staunton is sixteen, de la Mare's play is produced by the pupils of his sister's school in Toronto.
 Staunton falls deeply in love with the girl playing the main role, a first love that has a profound effect on the rest of his life.

 Symposium by Muriel Spark quotes de la Mare's poem "Fare Well": "Look thy last on all things lovely / Every hour.".

 References in music

 Benjamin Britten set several of de la Mare's verses to music: de la Mare's version of the traditional song "Levy-Dew" in 1934, and five others, which were then collected in Tit for Tat.

 Theodore Chanler used texts from de la Mare's story "Benighted" for his song cycle 8 Epitaphs.

+Collections

+University College London holds a small archive of material relating to De la Mare which includes two letters to E.V.
+Hitchcock and two privately printed poems.